fscorrupt/awesome-stars/README.md

 ## Python

+- [RealOrangeOne/docker-db-auto-backup](https://github.com/RealOrangeOne/docker-db-auto-backup) - A script to automatically back up all databases running under docker on a host
+- [mikenobbs/Asset-Assistant](https://github.com/mikenobbs/Asset-Assistant) - A simple python script designed to categorise, move and rename artwork for your personal media server.
 - [nichtlegacy/PlexWatch](https://github.com/nichtlegacy/PlexWatch) - PlexWatch is a Discord bot that provides a real-time dashboard for your Plex media server, featuring active stream monitoring, SABnzbd download tracking, and server uptime stats.
 - [calibrain/calibre-web-automated-book-downloader](https://github.com/calibrain/calibre-web-automated-book-downloader) -
 - [crocodilestick/Calibre-Web-Automated](https://github.com/crocodilestick/Calibre-Web-Automated) - Calibre-Web but automated and with Calibre features!
 Fully automate and simplify your eBook set up!